 — Netflix UK & Ireland (@NetflixUK) April 24, 2020

 The former was the first season in the Championship after the club were relegated.
-It was a disastrous affair, as there was no finances, two managers, and an absent owner.
+It was a disastrous affair, as there were no finances, two managers, and an absent owner.

 So starved of Football, am watching Sunderland ‘Til I Die cheering every single goal with full throated roars and occasional tears of joy even tho I know it all ends in Doom 🙌😢 pic.twitter.com/Y0l32DOaFs